In this article, we’ve got all the information you need to decide on the optimal kayak size. Discuss kayak sizes like a pro!

 Clearly, some kayaks are better for fly fishing than others.
 But what makes a good fly fishing kayak?
 What features should you look for?

 In this overview, we’ll give you a thorough guide for choosing the best kayak for fly fishing.
-We also review several kayaks that we believe are excellent as a fly fishing platform in 2021.
+We also review several kayaks that we believe will be excellent as a fly fishing platform next season.

 In A Rush?
 Here’s Our Pick for The Best Fly Fishing Kayak: